chasemcd/interactive-gym/README.rst

 ----

+NOTE!
+This branch contains all contents that were used to run prior experiments.
+It will be refactored/cleaned up to improve documentation.

 Interactive Gym is a library that provides a simple interface for creating interactive, browser-based experiments from simulation environments.

 There are two ways to run Interactive Gym, depending on your use cases and requirements: